-Now if you are reading this, it’s most probably because you have had a problem with caulk.
-Whether it’s cracked or discoloured, It’s frustrating.
-That is why I have researched and wrote this blog, outlining the ultimate caulk compatibility test I carried out.
-A lot of people presume the problem lays with the caulk alone, but it’s actually the paint that is the problem.
+Now, if you are reading this, it’s most probably because you have had a problem with caulk.
+Whether it’s cracked or discoloured, it’s frustrating.
+That is why I have researched and written this blog, outlining the ultimate caulk compatibility test I carried out.
+A lot of people presume the problem lies with the caulk alone, but it’s actually the paint that is the problem.

 Why is caulk cracking?